i-score-old/i-score/INSTALL.md

 In order to download all necessary elements, run the following command in the Terminal :
 ./FullBuild.sh jamoma iscore --clone --install-deps

-This will clone all necessary repositories to your computer, and install the required dependencies
+This will clone all necessary repositories to your computer, and install the required dependencies.
+If you already have Jamoma installed, or wish other options, run ./FullBuild.sh --help to know about them

 ## Building